mdlincoln/mdlincoln.github.io/_posts/2017-11-17-only-connect-mcn.md

 But there was vanishingly little of "a group of us think this is the way to go and we're trying to get others to join, too"

 Now, there were some really important exceptions to this: workshops on IIIF, on database-backed publishing, and a session on what it means for museums to open-source.
-And I'm sad to say I had to leave before making the Friday session on collaborative digital projects.
+And I'm sad to say I had to leave before making the Friday session on collaborative digital projects that looks like it did touch on some of these questions more explicitly.
 But my overall impression solidified while I was listening to a [panel on funders' perspectives][funders_panel].
 Here, program officers from the Kress Foundation, the Knight Foundation, and the Pew Center for Arts & Heritage gathered to discuss what they look for in a grant application for digital and technology initiatives in museums.
 One member of the audience asked the $64,000 question: given museums' predilection to build their own bespoke services, how are funders shaping their calls to discourage "reinventing the wheel" and one-off projects, and instead encourage building of reusable systems and infrastructure?

-The response from the panel was (and I paraphrase): "When the community looks like it wants that, we'll be there to support it."
+The response from the panel was (and I paraphrase): "When the community looks like it really wants that, we'll be there to support it."

 [funders_panel]:  http://conference.mcn.edu/2017/profile.cfm?profile_name=session&master_key=5191A47A-A8AA-DE3B-F1A6-FC79409403BD&page_key=0244AE70-CFED-1DEC-42AB-9041A6F4885D&xtemplate&userLGNKEY=0

 [w3c]: https://www.w3.org/community/art/

 While one could grumble that this sets up a catch-22, it's hard to disagree with the assessment that MCN and the musetech community still doesn't seem ready to dive into the weeds about growing a _community of practice for building digital services and infrastructure that crosses institutional boundaries_.
-There were many presentations on lovely systems being constructed to serve institutional needs... but little discussion of what components of those systems could be re-deployed by sibling institutions for their own needs.
+There were many presentations on lovely systems being constructed to serve institutional needs (both staff-facing and visitor-facing)... but little discussion of what components of those systems could be re-deployed by sibling institutions for their own uses.

 [ch_api]: https://labs.cooperhewitt.org/2014/the-api-at-the-center-of-the-museum/